Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Introduction

 Local Polynomial Regression (LPR) and Moving Least Squares (MLS) are two closely related nonparametric methods, both relying on weighted local polynomial fitting.
-While they emerged independently—LPR from statistics and MLS from numerical analysis—their mathematical formulations are essentially equivalent.
+While they emerged independently—LPR from statistics and MLS from numerical analysis—their local formulations are algebraically equivalent.
 This parallel development has led to two complementary traditions: one focused on statistical inference under random sampling, the other on numerical approximation under deterministic sampling.

-In statistics, LPR was introduced as a framework for estimating functions and their derivatives from noisy observations.
+In statistics, LPR was introduced as a framework for estimating functions and their derivatives under random designs.
 The method constructs a local polynomial approximation around a target point, with nearby data weighted more heavily than distant ones.
-Its development has been driven by classical statistical concerns such as asymptotic consistency, the bias–variance trade-off, and optimality in stochastic settings.
-Early work by Stone \cite{stone1982optimal} established the global optimal rates of convergence for nonparametric estimators, showing how the smoothness of the underlying function and the dimension of the data determine achievable accuracy.
-Subsequent contributions, including those of Ruppert and Wand \cite{ruppert1994multivariate}, provided refined asymptotic analyses of bias and variance, emphasizing the role of bandwidth selection and boundary effects.
-Within this framework, LPR was first studied for point estimation and later extended to interval estimation, consolidating its role as a central tool in nonparametric statistics.
+Traditional developments in this field—ranging from foundational works by Stone \cite{stone1982optimal} and Tsybakov \cite{tsybakov2008introduction} to refined asymptotic analyses by Ruppert and Wand \cite{ruppert1994multivariate}—primarily focus on handling observational noise and analyzing the resulting estimators for point or interval estimation.
+Crucially, these classical statistical analyses evaluate the derivatives of the local fitted polynomial at a single, fixed target point.
+Furthermore, because their primary objective is managing measurement noise, the underlying geometric stability of the random point configurations is often secondary or handled via simplifying distributional assumptions.